Jason Deng

 Ever since transferring into Mechatronics Engineering, I've been exposed to a lot of cool technologies, including 3D printing, ROS2 (see my blog post), and I've been tinkering frequently with my Arduino!

 Inspired by my mentor Lokesh Patel, I wanted to make a big project to learn the skills that I might have missed out on in the first year of the program.
 I also wanted to make something really cool that could teach me about robotics physics, ros2, and mechanical design in one.
+While this could be a complex project for me to tackle over the 4 months of a co-op term, I'm looking forward to problem solving every day I can!

 I've always wanted to have a dog, and I fondly remember the first time I watched Michael Reeves' videos featuring Spot, the Quadruped from Boston Dynamics.
 This inspired me to take a swing at making my own Spot.
 From now on, it will be referred to as QB, short for Q-Bot, which is once again short for Quadruped Bot.
 Creative, I know.
 Maybe one day I will give it a better name.
 Like Gary.
 (Shoutout if you get the Robot 4 reference)